AnalyticsAutomated/analytics_automated/docs/installation.rst

   We also provide some scripts for bash and OSX in the utilities/ directory which will start all the components on one machine.

 * Scheduled tasks.
-If you are going to user celery-beat then you may want to add a queue name for scheduled tasks to the workers and starting the beat service.
+If you are going to user celery-beat then you should add a listening queue name to the celery worker queue list above for scheduled tasks to the workers and starting the beat service.
+This is covered in advanced portion of the docs.

 4. Config complete
 ^^^^^^^^^^^^^^^^^^